American Bosch 670T

 3664 Main Street,

-The 670T, sister radio to the Westinghouse WR-214, was the largest table model radio, and the only tombstone radio, American Bosch offered in 1937.
-It used the same chassis that the 670C console used.
-The most noticeable feature about this radio is it's large, multi colored, glass tuning dial.
-Each of the four bands are in a distinctive color and the shadow-tuning indicator, with the aid of a color wheel, illuminates in one of the four colors in accordance to which band the radio is switched to.
-Today the 670T radio is considered fairly rare, which is ironic when compared to the next model down, the 660T, which seems to regularly show up in various radio ads, auctions and swap meets.
-I purchased this radio through an ad in the Antique Radio Classified magazine in the early 1990s.
+The 670T, sister radio to the Westinghouse WR-214, was the largest table model radio American Bosch offered in it's 1937 radio line.
+The same chassis was used in the American Bosch 670C console model.
+The most noticeable feature of this radio is the large, side lit, glass dial which features four bands in various colors.
+There's a color wheel in front of the shadow-tuning indicator that causes the indicator to illuminate in a particular color according to which frequency band the radio is switched to.
+Today this radio is considered to be quite rare which is ironic when compared to the next model down, the 660T, which shows up every so often in radio ads, auctions and swap meets.
+I bought this radio from an ad in the Antique Radio Classified magazine in the early 1990s.

 Tube Line Up: